I want to talk honestly about the journey to this point. Specifically, I want to talk about expectations, disappointment, reality.

-Despite being very certain about the kinds of things I did and didn’t want at this wedding (e.g. not to be ‘given away’, because I’m a person, not chattel; not getting the most expensive limo service NV service because we had a honeymoon coming up and I would rather enjoy extra travel fun than some oversized hot dog car; or no decor, because I’m missing the gene that enables me to fuss over frippery) as the day got closer, every little thing started to weigh on my mind.
+Despite being very certain about the kinds of things I did and didn’t want at this wedding, when my friend was in Toronto, she was looking to rent a party bus for a family event.
+Thankfully she found this website which had a great selection of limousine bus and party bus rentals that suited all her needs. (e.g. not to be ‘given away’, because I’m a person, not chattel; not getting the most expensive limo service NV service because we had a honeymoon coming up and I would rather enjoy extra travel fun than some oversized hot dog car; or no decor, because I’m missing the gene that enables me to fuss over frippery) as the day got closer, every little thing started to weigh on my mind.
 Would I be judged for having cheap table covers/no centrepieces/no fancy vehicle/a kickass shabby-chic rustic reception nook that is about as far from a typical pristine wedding venue as possible?
 OH, THE DOUBTS.

 Do you want to know what nearly broke the camel’s back?
 Flowers.
 Yes, fucking flowers.
 Everyone was on my case about flowers; apparently not having flowers is un-wedding like and absolutely unthinkable.
 I do not like hewing to tradition for tradition’s sake, but it got to the point that I asked a coworker – who edits a bridal magazine – for ideas.
 She had some great ideas for alternatives, but assured me I didn’t have to carry anything if I didn’t want to.

 In the end, I did the flower thing, though ended up ditching my bouquet over a bridge toward the end of our couples photos.
 Speaking of which, I’m hoping there were a handful of good ones.
 This face was not made to smile.
 I reserve the right to exercise bitchface for the rest of the month to make up for it.